leanprover/vscode-lean4/README.md

 ### Building
 - Run `npm install` in this folder.
 This installs the Lerna package manager.
 - Run `npx lerna bootstrap`.
 This sets up the project's dependencies.
+- Run `npx lerna run build`.
+This compiles the extension (which is necessary for go-to-definition in vscode).
 - Open VS Code on this folder.
 - Press Ctrl+Shift+B to compile the extension.
 This step is needed for a working development setup.
 - Switch to the Debug viewlet (Ctrl+Shift+D).